zPy52/CarWorkshopApp/README.md

 2. Run `npm i`
 3. (Optional) Run `npx expo install --fix`, if you got any dependency errors.

+### How to run in a device

+Just run the command `npx expo start --tunnel`.
+It will create a local server hosting the app.

 Then, after a QR code appears on the Terminal, you'll have to install the `Expo Go` app and then scan the QR with your phone's camera.
 A link will pop up.
 If you click on it, it redirects you to `Expo Go` and installs the app, making use of your phone as an emulator in a physical device.

 ### How to update Expo